 Portability: Suspension System and Carry Straps

-A suspension system might not be the first feature you think about when buying a crash pad—it’s made to lay on the ground and protect your fall, after all.
+A suspension system might not be the first feature you think about when buying a crash pad—it’s made to lie on the ground and protect you from a fall, after all.
 That said, these pads are large and can weigh up to 24 pounds.
 With gear and water packed inside, you might be looking at a very unruly, 30-pound pack.
 Even if you’re just walking 5 minutes to the boulder field, that’s a fairly significant load.

 crash pads (Mondo suspension)